-When the private keeping of bears was at last banned in Kosovo in November 2010, we responded immediately by offering the government our support in housing the 'restaurant bears' in an animal-friendly way.
-Our experts established that 15 brown bears were being kept in miserable conditions in Kosovo at that time.
+When Kosovo banned the private keeping of bears in November 2010, we responded immediately by offering the government our support to house the bears in a species- appropriate, animal-friendly way.

-Negotiations ended successfully: we signed an exclusive contract guaranteeing that FOUR PAWS would be the only organisation in Kosovo allowed to keep brown bears.
-In the meantime, all the restaurant bears have found a new home in the BEAR SANCTUARY Prishtina.
+After successful negotiations, we signed an exclusive contract guaranteeing FOUR PAWS would be the only organization allowed to keep brown bears in Kosovo.

 visit our BEAR SANCTUARY Prishtina